kavia-common/noteshare-platform-171072-171082/react_frontend/README.md

      ```

 4) Authentication UI
-   - An `AuthModal` provides Login / Sign Up with email/password.
+   - An `AuthModal` provides Login / Sign Up with email/password and "Continue with Google" (Supabase OAuth).
-   - The `Navbar` shows Login/Sign Up if logged out, and email + Logout if logged in.
+   - The `Navbar` shows Login/Sign Up if logged out, and avatar + email + Logout if logged in.
    - Session state is provided by `AuthProvider` and the `useAuth` hook.
    - Profile page shows current session info and a placeholder for user's notes.
+   - Set `REACT_APP_SITE_URL` to your deployed origin to ensure correct redirect for OAuth/email links.

 ## Customization